Improved Stability and Generalization Guarantees of the Decentralized SGD Algorithm: Towards Optimization-Dependent Generalization Bounds

 Based on the results of the previous sections, one could conclude that decentralization and the choice of communication graph do not have an impact on the generalization of D-SGD.
 In this section, we suggest that this rather counter-intuitive result comes from the fact that the previous analyses are ``worst-case'', thereby hiding the true influence of the graph on certain types of loss functions and data distributions.
-In order to highlight such potential effects, we propose to investigate a certain type of generalization bounds referred to as ``data-dependent''.
-This type of refined bounds has been widely investigated in the generalization error analysis of \emph{centralized} gradient methods.
-Also based on algorithmic stability arguments, they reveal that a good optimization of the empirical risk can be beneficial for generalization \citep{kuzborskij2018data,lei2020fine}.
+In order to highlight such potential effects, we propose to investigate a certain type of generalization bounds referred to as \emph{optimization-dependent}.
+This type of refined bounds, also referred as ``data-dependent'' in \citet{kuzborskij2018data}, has been widely investigated in the generalization error analysis of \emph{centralized} gradient methods \citep{kuzborskij2018data,lei2020fine}.
+Also based on algorithmic stability arguments, they reveal that a good optimization of the empirical risk can be beneficial for generalization (hence the term ``optimization-dependent'').
 Since it is well known that the choice of graph affects the specific trajectories of the optimization algorithm and have an impact on the optimization error \citep{koloskova2020unified}, we can expect this type of analysis to be appropriate to reveal the impact of the graph's connectivity on generalization.

 Let us start with an additional assumption.